flavell-lab/RegistrationGraph.jl/README.md

 ## Checking Elastix Quality and Regenerating the Graph
-After running elastix on a set of registration problems, it is likely that most, but not all, of them will succeed.
+After running elastix on a set of registration problems, it is likely that many, but not all, of them will succeed.